Field Notes document the intellectual terrain behind my work.

 Field Notes exist to preserve continuity across time.

 They allow decisions, assumptions, and lines of inquiry to be revisited without rewriting history or rationalizing outcomes.
-They also serve as a boundary, ensuring that curiosity and rigor are not collapsed into opportunism.
+Some notes may remain dormant for years.
+That is intentional.

 I engage selectively with researchers, operators, and mission teams whose work intersects these questions.
+Collaboration begins with shared interest in the decision problem, not predefined outputs.
+For formal research collaboration or applied decision governance, Sustainable Exploration is the appropriate venue.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.